sblask-webextensions/webextension-image-forward/README.md

  - Pressing `Ctrl Space` and `Ctrl Shift Space` will cause `Image Forward` to try to extract image URLs from the current page.
 If there are any, the tab is set into iteration mode and the first image is loaded.
-Pressing them again will load the next one. `Ctrl Shift Escape` ends the iteration mode and loads the initial page.
+Pressing them again will load the next one. `Ctrl Shift B` ends the iteration mode and loads the initial page.
  - For fullscreen, simply press F11 to enable the browser's native fullscreen functionality